rzc0d3r/SRT-Translator/README.md

 # Additional information
 1. Your .srt file must be perfect in terms of partitioning, and the program's behavior will be unpredictable!!!
-2. Currently, the project may be unstable and the translation is not very accurate (all will be better in the future)
-3. **I did this as I was pissed off with the crooked and paid subtitle translation sites!!!**
+2. **I did this as I was pissed off with the crooked and paid subtitle translation sites!!!**
-4. I highly recommend using this project together with [**WinWhisper**](https://github.com/GewoonJaap/WinWhisper) or [Whisper-Standalone-Win](https://github.com/Purfview/whisper-standalone-win)!
+3. I highly recommend using this project together with [**WinWhisper**](https://github.com/GewoonJaap/WinWhisper) or [Whisper-Standalone-Win](https://github.com/Purfview/whisper-standalone-win)!